AidenKerr/20Q-Designer/README.md

 * As a user, I want to be able to optionally set descriptions for items.
 * As a user, I want to be able to save my question tree, including all sorted and unsorted items.
 * As a user, I want to be able to load a question tree from file and continue editing.
+* As a user, I want to be able to play a game where I can think of an item, answer yes/no question, and have my item guessed for me.

+### Phase 4: Task 2

+I decided to implement a type hierarchy.
+I have an abstract GUI class that handles general GUI functionality, and I have EditorGUI, GameGUI, and SelectionGUI that all extend GUI.